 These drivers can be viewed in Device Manager under Sensors as well as under Ports (COM & LPT) respectively.
 You may be able to Roll Back each driver.
 If this option is not available, then you may need to locate and use an installer for the older drivers, perhaps uninstalling the newer drivers first.
 If the operating system automatically updates to a newer driver after installing the older driver, you may then need to Roll Back each driver (which should prevent further automatic updates of these drivers).
 You should probably perform a Restart to make sure the older drivers are truly loaded.

-After you have the U-Blox 2.30 drivers installed and loaded, you can then use Geode Connect to "Reset Receiver" to recommended defaults.
+After you have the U-Blox 2.30 or Microsoft drivers installed and loaded, you can then use Geode Connect to "Reset Receiver" to recommended defaults.
 You may additionally or alternatively need to use u-Center to change USB port output from UBX+NMEA to just NMEA only.